mosharaf/eecs598/Assignmnets/Assignment2/README.md

 The necessary logging has already been included in the code we provide you, so you simply [launch TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) to view the graph.
 Keep a screenshot of the graph for submission.

 **Question 5.** Repeat Question 1 and 4 using VggNet with other parameters set to default.
+Note this will be really slow because VggNet is a really dense CNN model.
+So plan ahead and have enough time for this question.

 ## Task 2: Distributed TensorFlow